The Definitive Guide to Understand Stack vs Heap Memory Allocation

 Stack Overflow Error in Programming

 The stack size in the computer's memory is restricted.
 If a program consumes more memory than the stack size, a stack overflow occurs, resulting in a program failure.
-The program given below does not include any base condition for its recursive call.
-Due to that, whenever the stack memory gets completely filled, a stack overflow error occurs.
+The program below does not include any base condition for its recursive call.
+Due to that, whenever the stack memory gets filled, a stack overflow error occurs.

 //Stack Overflow